By Shawn Cole, President Cowen Partners Executive Search

 An operating partner is a true asset to any PE portfolio company.
 Assessing the day-to-day activities of a business is difficult and pinpointing inefficiencies and areas of improvement can be even harder.
 An operating partner has the expertise and knowledge needed to understand the business, recognize what it needs, and then execute a strategy to improve profit and efficiency.
 Rebuilding business operations requires careful planning and attention, but hiring an operating partner makes the process a little easier.

 While many PE companies agree that an operating partner is an invaluable team member, many companies have a hard time defining the role.
 The operating partner position can vary widely between companies.
 Business expectations, functions, and goals all impact the duties and responsibilities of an operating partner.
-Some companies may view the OP as the company leader, much like a CEO, while other businesses see the role as a strategic consultant.
+Some companies may view the private equity operating partner as the company leader, much like a CEO, while other businesses see the role as a strategic consultant.

-The position may have noticeable differences between companies, but all operating partners tend to have similar skills and qualities that help them succeed.
-Below is everything you need to look for when hiring an operating partner.
+The position may have noticeable differences between companies, but all operating partners tend to have similar skills and qualities that help them succeed, including:

 Many operating partners are former CEOs or COOs.
 Their extensive leadership experience is extremely handy when it comes to managing daily operations as well as interacting with company leadership.
 An operating partner must confidently lead teams and direct managers to new tasks, so past leadership experience is invaluable.
 Background as a CEO or COO also makes it easier for the operating partner to empathize with the PE portfolio company leadership and build rapport.
 The shared connection provides credibility to the role and makes current company leaders feel confident in the operating partner’s ideas and strategies.